nicolasberube/Arzette_Randomizer/README.md

 - The NPC's head icons are there to represent their inventory upgrade rewards
 - Rudy races need to be activated by visiting his cave in Faramore - wether he is in the cave or not
-- The Forest Rudy Race can be completed by taking the shortcut with the Griffin Boots, and by going in and out of a sub area (tree or golden fly cave)

 Here are the acronym for the keys
 - FT: Faramore Town